 But what about the people who don’t love you?
 What about the people who despise you?
 The ones who hope you fail, who’s only desire is to see you fall.
+The ones who have forsaken you even though you thought they never could.
 It seems almost impossible.
 To love the very people who irritate you, stab you in the back, and gossip about you.

 In my devotional today, the author, Rick Warren, says, “If you only love on and off like a light switch, you do not love others like God wants you to love.”